bushstas/classy-loader/README.md

     }
   ```

-  the result when **"prefixAutoResolving"** set to false, so we don't have additional local prefix,<br>just overrided global
+  the result when **"prefixAutoResolving"** set to false, so we don't have additional local prefix,
+  just overrided global

   ```javascript
     // ...imports